MicrosoftDocs/Viva/Teams-insights/viva-insights-virtual-commute.md

    ![Schedule virtual commute](Images/01-start-vc.png)

-2. **Review and close out current tasks** &ndash; Virtual commute shows you your tasks on the Microsoft To-Do list whose due date is today or that have a reminder set for today.
+2. **Review and close out current tasks** &ndash; Virtual commute shows you your open tasks on the Microsoft To-Do list whose due date is today or that have a reminder set for today.
 (If you currently have no tasks, this step is not shown and you go directly to **Add new tasks**.)

-   In this step, you can mark each task as complete (select "**It's done**") or set a reminder:
+   In this step, you can mark each task as complete (select "**It's done**") or set a reminder for another day:

      ![Close out current tasks](Images/02-close-out-current-tasks-55.png)